How does counseling work?

 How much does counseling cost?

 The cost of counseling varies depending on several factors.
 For those without private insurance or those who prefer greater privacy without involving their insurance company, Focus Forward offers a private pay system that’s structured to help make counseling affordable for a wide range of people.
-Fees range from $115-$150 per session depending on your therapist’s license and experience.
-Insurance co-pay amounts commonly range from $20 – $60 per session.
-Deductible based plans typically cost between $65 and $130 per session, based on your insurance company’s fee schedule, until your annual deductible or out of pocket maximum is met.
+Fees range from $130-$175 per session depending on your therapist’s license and experience.
+Insurance co-pay amounts commonly range from $25 – $60 per session.
+Deductible based plans typically cost between $65 and $130 per session as set by your insurance company’s fee schedule, until your annual deductible or out of pocket maximum is met.
 Please call for more details.